FRANCIS GEORGE CURSHAM 1889–1918

 26.4.09.
 He enlisted as a 2nd Lieutenant (Territorials) Battalion, The Sherwood Foresters (Nottinghamshire and Derbyshire Regiment) on the 26th April 1909 and was promoted to Lieutenant on 14th March 1910.
 Height given as 5ft 10ins.

-Employed as an insurance clerk and living with parents, sister Frances and maternal grandmother at ‘The Firs’, Holme Pierrepont.
-They have a cook and two maids.
+Employed as an insurance clerk and living with parents, Henry 51 and Frances 47, sister Frances Irene 25 and maternal grandmother, Sarah Anne Rawson 78 at ‘The Firs’, Holme Pierrepont.
+They have a cook, Rebecca Proctor, and two maids, Emma Proctor and Annie Hopkinson.

 Military Service after 1914